-With the weather becoming brighter and warmer in Muskegon, Michigan, getting your lawn in great condition is paramount, and will leave your garden looking healthy and well-kept, so you can fully enjoy your outside space during the spring months.
+With the weather becoming brighter and warmer in Muskegon, Michigan, getting your lawn in great condition is paramount, and will leave your garden looking healthy and well-kept, so you can fully enjoy your outdoor space during the spring months.
 The climate at this time of year means your lawn will start actively growing and will need some love and care from Preferred Lawn Care to get it back looking its best.

 No lawn can be left untended for too long.
-To keep grass growing healthily and strong, and to avoid sparse dry patches, you need to feed, water and cut it back regularly.
+To keep grass growing healthily and strong, and to avoid sparse dry patches, you need to feed, water, and cut it back regularly.
 Even if initially it may require some time and effort to bring your lawn back to life, once you have done so, your lawn will be looking great.

 If you haven’t already started, now is the time to start thinking about your lawn and, and with the right attention from Preferred Lawn Care, it will start to flourish in no time at all.

 Here are the 5 tips for lawn care this spring season in Muskegon, Michigan:

 This is one of the more obvious, but still crucial tasks to complete to maintain your lawn.
 While not much growth may have occurred during the colder months, you will no doubt have noticed your lawn now beginning to grow again.
 Mowing your lawn not only gives it a neat, well-kept, and even appearance it will also keep it healthy by eliminating pests from the grass, clearing bits of debris that may not be immediately obvious if your lawn is overgrown, and helping it to easily distribute and absorb water, sunlight and feed due to its even nature.